 Equity securities, fixed income funds and common stock funds classified in Level 1 of the fair value hierarchy are valued using prices quoted in active markets for those securities.
 Debt securities classified in Level 2 of the fair value hierarchy are valued based on evaluated prices using a matrix pricing technique.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
 Level 3 inputs are significant unobservable inputs.
-Pricing for all securities was provided by a third-party pricing vendor and developed in accordance with the provisions of GASB Statement No. 72.
-The valuation for investments measured at the net asset value (NAV) per share (or its equivalent) as of December 31, 2018 and 2017 are presented on the following tables.
+The Plan did not hold any investments categorized within Level 3.
+Pricing for all securities was provided by a third-party pricing vendor and developed in accordance with the provisions of GASB Statement No. 72, Fair Value Measurement and Application.
+The valuation for investments measured at the net asset value (NAV) per share (or its equivalent) as of December 31, 2019 are presented on the following table.